Research Data Management

 Research projects involving humans that fall under the Human Research Act (HRA) must be reviewed by ethics committees (e.g. animal experiment ethics SAMS or Cantonal Ethics Committee (CEC)).
 Please note that such a review may take approximately 60-90 days.
 For more information on the procedure, process and management of such projects, please visit the portal on human research in Switzerland Kofam.

-Training and workshops in research data management aim to support researchers at the University of Bern to manage research data through the whole research data lifecycle from initiation, planning, and the start of the project until the end of the project.
-Moreover, many funding agencies, such as the Swiss National Science Foundation (SNSF) and the European Commission (e.g., H2020/Horizon Europe), require grant applicants to develop a data management plan (DMP) and demonstrate experience in data sharing and open science in order to receive a grant.
-To learn more please register to our training courses and workshops free of charge under the webpage here
+Training and workshops in research data management aim to support researchers at the University of Bern and Insel to manage research data throughout the whole research data lifecycle from initiation, planning, and the start of the project until the end of the project.
+Moreover, many funding agencies, such as the Swiss National Science Foundation (SNSF) and the European Commission (e.g., H2020/Horizon Europe), require grant applicants to develop a data management plan (DMP) and demonstrate experience in data sharing and Open Science, Open Research Data.
+To learn more please register to our training courses and workshops, which are free of charge under the webpage here